Regulations for the 15th Klaudia Taev Competition (2027)

 All decisions of the Jury are final.

-All selected from the 1st round singers must be in Pärnu, Estonia on September 14th for the drawing of lots which will determine the order of competitors in the second round.
+All singers selected in the first round must be in Pärnu, Estonia, on the 5th of September for the drawing of lots that will determine the order of competitors in the second round.
 The exact time and place of the drawing will be announced beforehand.

-If the competitor does not comply with the regulations of the competition, then he/she may be disqualified.
+If the competitor does not comply with the competition regulations, he/she may be disqualified.

 Travel and accommodation